- Food & Booze

 Corella | Woolloongabba

 Let us tell ya about Corella.
-Tbh, we don’t know a heck of a lot, BUT The Wolfe’s former owners, Paul McGivern and Bailee Dewes, have their sights set on opening the eatery in Woolloongabba later this month.
-Corella will be a restaurant pumping out simple, produce-driven food, and we’re lovin’ what they’re givern’.
-Stay tuned and we’ll pop in more deets as they come through; this is definitely one you want to watch.
+The Wolfe’s former owners, Paul McGivern and Bailee Dewes, have opened the eatery in Woolloongabba as a restaurant pumping out simple, produce-driven food, and we’re lovin’ what they’re givern’.
+Hot tip: try the kangaroo tartare with oyster emulsion and rye cracker.

 Deconstructed snickers | Arc | Howard Smith Wharves